srinivas191206/Vaidhyasetumain/ENVIRONMENT_VARIABLES.md

 # Environment Variables Configuration

-This document explains how to configure and use environment variables in the Vaidhya Setu Telemedicine Platform.
+This document explains how to configure and use environment variables in the Clinic Pro Telemedicine Platform.

 ## Overview